-In summary, considering both winter and summer, the wet day composites reveal for most regions a variant of the flow situation with an upper-level trough, a westerly or southwesterly moist flow often identified as an atmospheric river, and a surface cyclone either above the precipitation region or further northwest or north, with a warm conveyor belt directly above the precipitating region.
-Interestingly, this archetypal flow configuration occurs mainly in regions and seasons where intense precipitation occurs on warmer days, but also in winter in MED and in summer in C-EU and E-US where intense precipitation occurs on colder days.
+In summary, considering both winter and summer, the wet day composites reveal for most regions a variant of the flow situation with an upper-level trough, a westerly or southwesterly moist flow often identified as an atmospheric river, and a surface cyclone either above the precipitation region or further northwest or north with a warm conveyor belt directly above the precipitating region.
+Interestingly, this archetypal flow configuration occurs mainly in regions and seasons in which intense precipitation occurs on warmer days but also in winter in MED and in summer in C-EU and E-US where intense precipitation occurs on colder days.
 This indicates that the weather system constellation is not a direct indication for whether wet days are primarily cold or warm.
 Very different composites were found for C-US where the flow interaction with topography appears to be essential for the occurrence of wet days in both seasons.

-4.3 Global analysis of P(T,WS)
+4.3 Global analysis of P(T, WS)

 Up to this point we have quantified how weather systems influence the P(T) relationship in selected regions.
-In order to increase the validity of our findings, we repeat the analysis leading to the results shown in Figs. 3 and 4 at all grid points between 30°N and 60°N (Fig. 7).
-Because in summer, the 95th percentile of total precipitation can be very low, we excluded wet days with precipitation below 1 mm in Fig. 7b.
-In winter, wet days with T <0 °C are dominated by co-located cyclones, with T between 0 °C and 10 °C by warm conveyor belts and with T above 10 °C, atmospheric rivers are predominantly identified as the dominant weather system (Fig. 7a).
+In order to increase the validity of our findings, we repeat the analysis leading to the results shown in Figs. 3 and 4 at all grid points between 30 and 60° N (Fig. 7).
+Because in summer the 95th percentile of total precipitation can be very low, we excluded wet days with precipitation below 1 mm in Fig. 7b.
+In winter, wet days with T < 0 °C are dominated by co-located cyclones, and with T between 0 and 10 °C through warm conveyor belts and with T above 10 °C, atmospheric rivers are predominantly identified as the dominant weather system (Fig. 7a).
 The relative fraction of anticyclones and wet days not assigned to a weather system is higher for very cold wet days below -10 °C (Fig. 7a).
-In summer, atmospheric rivers occur more frequently in the entire T-distribution (Fig. 7b), hence, the results of the regional analysis (Figs. 3 and 4) are qualitatively similar to the mid-latitude analysis, except for C-US (Fig. 4c), where anticyclones occur more frequently.
+In summer, atmospheric rivers occur more frequently in the entire T distribution (Fig. 7b); hence, the results of the regional analysis (Figs. 3 and 4) are qualitatively similar to the mid-latitude analysis except for C-US (Fig. 4c) where anticyclones occur more frequently.

 Figure 7a revealed that atmospheric rivers occur frequently on warmer wet days during winter.
 It therefore makes sense that atmospheric rivers are often co-located with wet days in climatologically warmer areas, e.g. in the southern part of the storm tracks of the North Atlantic and North Pacific (Fig. 7c).
-Warm conveyor belts dominate wet days in Europe and most parts of western North America, while cyclones occur frequently in the Mediterranean and in climatologically colder regions of e.g. the Rocky Mountains and the Himalayas (Fig. 7c).
-In summer, the influence of atmospheric rivers on wet days increases in many areas of the extratropics (Fig. 7b,d), which is in qualitative agreement with the regional analyses (Figs. 3d-f and 4d-f) and the climatologically higher frequency of atmospheric rivers in the extratropics (Sodemann et al., 2020).
-Areas where cyclones and warm conveyor belts are dominating on wet days are smaller compared to those in winter.
-In general, the contribution of
+Warm conveyor belts dominate wet days in Europe and most parts of western North America, while cyclones occur frequently in the Mediterranean and in climatologically colder regions of Eurasia and North America (Fig. 7c).
+Anticyclones occur frequently on wet days in climatologically dry areas near mountains, e.g. the Rocky